learnfrontend-dc/productmgt/README.md

-# Web Components with Angular 6 Elements
+# Angular 6 Elements To Create MicroFront End Application

-Built from a default Angular CLI setup
+Default Angular CLI build

-Commands:

-* `npm run build && npm run package-elements` to create a build of a sample component
+* `npm run build` build the header component
-* `npm run serve` to run a http-server with example usage (click the button, watch the devtools console)
+* `node server` to run a standalone header application

+Build and publish reusable module like any other Angular module

+* `./build.sh` to create reusable package
+* `npm publish` publish the package to npm

-Read the complete walkthrough in the article: [Building Web Components with Angular Elements!](https://medium.com/@tomsu/building-web-components-with-angular-elements-746cd2a38d5b)
+Building MicroFront End Application using Angular Elements/Web Components Read the complete walkthrough in the article: